-Diabetic ketoacidosis (DKA) is a life threatening metabolic decompensation considered to be a medical emergency and caused by a combination of insulin deficiency and the action of counterregulatory hormones.
-The biochemical, metabolic and acid-base abnormalities that occur have been extensively documented at a physiologic level and to some extent at a molecular level.
-[2-4].
-Briefly, deficiency of insulin prevents the entry of glucose into insulin-sensitive cells in tissues such as liver, muscle and fat and its appropriate metabolism.
-Sensing intra-cellular glucopenia, the organism responds by increased secretion of the 4 counter-regulatory hormones, glucagon, cortisol, growth hormone and catecholamines.
-Acting synergistically, these hormones increase glucose production via glycogen breakdown and gluconeogenesis, induce lipolysis and ketogenesis and result in hyperglycemia, osmotic polyuria, dehydration, increased thirst, and acidosis from the accumulation of ketoacids, principally β -hydroxybutyrate, (B-OHB) which exceed buffering capacity, as well as lactic acidosis from the ensuing dehydration and limited tissue perfusion.
-Hence, the symptoms and signs are polyuria, polydipsia, dehydration, tachycardia, deep sighing respiration (Kussmaul breathing), and the smell of acetone (nail polish) on the breath, abdominal pain and nausea imitating an acute abdominal condition; paradoxically, despite dehydration, blood pressure may be normal or elevated reflecting the effects of catecholamines (Table1).
+Diabetic ketoacidosis (DKA) is a life-threatening metabolic decompensation considered to be a medical emergency and caused by a combination of insulin deficiency and the action of counter-regulatory hormones(1).
+The biochemical, metabolic and acidbase abnormalities that occur have been extensively documented at a physiologic level and to some extent at a molecular level (2-4).
+Briefly, deficiency of insulin prevents the entry of glucose into insulin-sensitive cells in tissues such as liver, muscle, and fat and its appropriate metabolism.
+Sensing intra-cellular glucopenia, the organism responds by increased secretion of the 4 counter-regulatory hormones, glucagon, cortisol. growth hormone, and catecholamines.
+Acting synergistically, these hormones increase glucose production via glycogen breakdown and gluconeogenesis, induce lipolysis and ketogenesis and result in hyperglycemia, osmotic polyuria, dehydration, increased thirst, and acidosis from the accumulation of ketoacids, principally βhydroxybutyrate, (B-OHB) which exceed buffering capacity, as well as lactic acidosis from the ensuing dehydration and limited tissue perfusion.
+Hence, the symptoms and signs are polyuria, polydipsia, dehydration, tachycardia, deep sighing respiration (Kussmaul breathing), and the smell of acetone on the breath, and abdominal pain and nausea imitating an acute abdominal condition; paradoxically, despite dehydration, blood pressure may be normal or elevated reflecting the effects of catecholamines (Table 1).
 These manifestations develop over hours or days, in contrast to hypoglycemia which can occur suddenly.
-In cases of new diabetes, weight loss, increased appetite and nocturia, or enuresis in previously toilet-trained child, are almost universally present if a careful history is elicited.
+In cases of new diabetes, weight loss, increased appetite, and nocturia, or enuresis in previously toilet-trained child, are almost universally present if a careful history is elicited.
 Left untreated, clouding of consciousness due decreased cerebral oxygen perfusion, acidosis, and neural biochemical changes lead to coma and eventually death.
 Absolute insulin deficiency occurs most often at onset of evolving T1DM, but it may also occur after deliberate or inadvertent omission of insulin in a child or adolescent responsible for their own care, or with kinking or obstruction of tubing in insulin pumps.
 Relative insulin deficiency occurs with major physiological stressors such as sepsis, infection, or severe trauma that result in profound increased secretion of the counter-regulatory hormones which overwhelm the actions of insulin.
-Recurrent episodes of DKA are almost the result of psychosocial mal-adjustment.
+Recurrent episodes of DKA are almost the result of psycho-social maladjustment.
 These concepts are summarized in figure 1.

-TABLE 1: Clinical and biochemical manifestations of diabetic ketoacidosis Clinical Biochemical Dehydration Hyperglycemia (11-50mm/dl) Rapid, deep, sighing (Kussmaul respiration) Variable degrees of acidosis (PH<7.3; HCO3 <15meq/l) Nausea, vomiting, and abdominal pain mimicking an acute abdomen Ketosis-serum BOHB (>3mm/l) Progressive obtundation and loss of Elevation of BUN and Creatinine consciousness Increased leukocyte count with left shift Fever only when infection is present Non-specific elevation of serum amylase
+TABLE 1.
+Clinical and Biochemical Manifestations of Diabetic Ketoacidosis Clinical Biochemical Dehydration Hyperglycemia (11-50mmol/l) Rapid, deep, sighing (Kussmaul respiration) Variable degrees of acidosis (PH<7.3; HCO3 <15meq/l) Nausea, vomiting, and abdominal pain Ketosis-serum BOHB (>3mmol/l) mimicking an acute abdomen Progressive obtundation and loss of Elevation of BUN and Creatinine consciousness Increased leukocyte count with left shift Fever only when infection is present Non-specific elevation of serum amylase